iced-rs/book/src/architecture.md

 interface must inevitably consist in defining these __widgets__, __interactions__, and __state__; as well as the connections between them.

-## Different ideas, different nature
+## Different Ideas, Different Nature
 The three foundational ideas of an interface differ quite a bit when it comes to reusability.

 The state and the interactions of an interface are very specific to the application and its purpose.
 If I tell you that